mca91/ITEWR_DC_Course/chapter3.md

 - No: The sign of age is implausible since old houses are decripit such that their value should decrease with their age
 - No: The intercept is just around 32.82$ what is far to low for new build houses in districts with zero crime rate and only high-income people
-- Probably: We expect a positive intercept ($value \geq 0$).
+- Probably: We expect a nonnegative intercept ($house \, value \geq 0$).
 House values should be lower in districts with a high crime rates and a high percentage of low income individuals

 *** =hint